grpc/test-infra/dashboard/cmd/postgres_replicator/README.md

 data since the last time it was run.
 When a transfer is in progress, it will ignore additional requests to `/run` (but still return `200`).

-## Limitations
+## Requirements and limitations

+1. The data in the database must be sequentially ordered by time.
+Specifically, there must be a column of BigQuery datatype TIMESTAMP.
+This timestamp should strictly increase for new data.
-- Configuration only allows for one GCP project at a time.
+2. Configuration only allows for one GCP project at a time.
-- All table names must be unique, even across multiple BigQuery datasets
+3. All table names must be unique, even across multiple BigQuery datasets

+## How it works

+For each table in the configuration, the replicator will search the PostgreSQL database to determine if that table exists.
+If it does not exist, the replicator will attempt to recreate the table in Postgres, based on the BigQuery table's schema.
+More on this below.

+Once a table in PostgreSQL has been found, the replicator will determine the timestamp of the most recent row.
+It will determine this based on the `dateField` column provided in the configuration.

+With the latest timestamp, the replicator will query the BigQuery table for rows with a newer timestamp.
+If no timestamp was found (it may be the table was just created in Postgres), the replicator will copy all data from the associated BigQuery table.

+### Automated table creation and type conversion

+For non-nested columns, the replicator currently supports
+- FLOAT
+- STRING
+- TIMESTAMP

+BigQuery table fields that are of the `RECORD`/`REAPEATED`/`STRUCT`/`ARRAY` type are converted to JSON and stored in Postgres as the JSON datatype.
+To retrieve values from the Postgres table, see the [JSON Functions and Operators] page.

+For example, if your BigQuery table has the FLOAT field `stats.client1.latency`, this could then be queried and typecast with the following in Postgres: `SELECT CAST(stats->client1->>'latency' AS DOUBLE PRECISION...`

+[JSON Functions and Operators]: https://www.postgresql.org/docs/12/functions-json.html